25 Everyday Brain Boosts from Our ADHD Experts

 Ned Hallowell, M.D.

-Best-selling author and a leading authority on ADHD
+Best-selling author and a leading authority on attention deficit disorder (ADHD or ADD)

 I allow time for daydreaming (without screens), thinking, or staring off into space.
 This is “waking sleep,” and science has shown it’s actually good for us.
 Just a few minutes of waking sleep will give you a huge brain boost to get through the rest of your day!